MDecker-MobileComputing/Angular_ChuckNorrisFact/README.md

 HTTP response from the REST-API contains the HTTP header `Access-Control-Allow-Origin: *`.
 Because of the HTTP header most browsers won't block the Ajax request made by this application despite its violation of the *Same Origin Policy*.

+The favorites are stored in the browser's *Local Storage*.

 <br>